Top 10 Things to See At Windsor Castle

 You will get a chance to see over 250 ancient archaeological objects that were found during the time of excavation at Stonehenge.
 These are all on display for visitors to see, along with helpful information to help bring to life the story of how people lived at the time of Stonehenge’s inception.

 This is a fascinating audio-visual exploration of the seasons that pass through Stonehenge from inside the stone circle.
-It’s a popular item, particularly for children who visit Stonehenge.
+It’s particularly popular for children who visit Stonehenge.

 This changes depending on when you are visiting; however, the exhibition often brings new artefacts that show the relationship of Stonehenge with other ancient people and traditions from across the world.
 For example, the most recent collection was about Stonehenge and Jomon Japan.

 You will get a chance to see and walk into replicas of neolithic houses.
-Get to see and feel how people lived over 4,500 years ago.
+See and feel how people lived over 4,500 years ago.

 The gift shop is hugely popular with all sorts of gifts, from clothes to magnets, to give you the perfect memorabilia of your time at Stonehenge.